-During this first installation and all subsequent installations, Oracle Universal Installer records all of the actions that it performs in a log file in this directory.
+During this first installation and all subsequent installations, Oracle Universal Installer records all the actions that it performs in a log file.
 If you encounter problems during the installation, review the log file for information about possible causes of the problem.
+By default, the log files are located in the following directory: